bcgov/ols-geocoder/address-data-pipeline.md

 In Gather, we manually download source road network and address data.

-In Transform, we transform all source data into standard schemas and formats.
+In Transform, we transform all source data into standard schemas and formats and do field-level validation.

 In Integrate, we tie addresses to the road network and generate address ranges.